RyanParsley/skillful-notes/slides.md

 This was powerful.
 It helped me understand and craft a narrative of progress over time that was not supported by how we operate ADO.

-Simple ideas like this can havea profound impact on how you see opportunities and challenges.
+Simple ideas like this can have a profound impact on how you see opportunities and challenges.
 -->